 Subscribers only; many universities subscribe.
-Use their Search to locate many full text articles, reports, briefings, by keyword, author, date, institution.
-Examples - "Chemical Weapons in the Sudan: Allegations and Evidence" by Michael Barletta; "Christianity and Islam in Africa's Political Experience: Piety, Passion and Power" Ali A. Mazrui; "Religion and Conflict in Sudan: A Non-Muslim Minority in the Muslim State" by Yehudit Ronen. http://www.ciaonet.org/
+Use their Search to locate full text articles, reports, briefings, by keyword, author, date, institution.
+Examples - Political Islam in Kenya, "Chemical Weapons in the Sudan: Allegations and Evidence" by Michael Barletta; "Christianity and Islam in Africa's Political Experience: Piety, Passion and Power" Ali A. Mazrui; "Religion and Conflict in Sudan: A Non-Muslim Minority in the Muslim State" by Yehudit Ronen. http://www.ciaonet.org/

 Communaute Layene / Layene Brotherhood

 In French, English, Italian, Arabic.
 Official site of the Layene Brotherhood, an Islamic sect, founded by Seydina Limamou LAYE ((1843-1909) who declared himself the Mahdi.
 Biography & genealogy of Seydina Limamou LAYE born in Senegal.
 Who is the Mahdi?
 The Caliphs of the Mahdi, Early Disciples of the Mahdi, The Holy Places, Religous Practices, Sermons.
 Bibliography.
 [KF] http://www.layene.sn/

 A Haverford College student, Matthew Kearney, has a website on the Layene Brotherhood.